jfreeze/horizon/README.md

 to your release steps, then the `rc_d` script will be generated and put in `rel/overlay`.

 #### Deploy
-copies the tarball to the target host and starts the service.
+copies the `rc_d` script to the host, creates user. copies the tarball to the target host and starts the service.